 This is a designation for those who seek admission to health professional programs, usually upon completion of a baccalaureate (BA, BS, etc.) degree.
 While the “well-known” fields including medicine and dentistry continue to draw interest, we encourage students to explore other options—all of which lead to satisfying careers in which one can make a difference.

 The term pre-health can also refer to students interested in four-year degree programs that lead directly to health careers upon graduation.
-To name a few, these include nursing, dental hygiene, respiratory therapy, medical laboratory science, and medical dietetics.
+To name a few, these include nursing, dental hygiene, respiratory therapy, and medical laboratory science.
 (All of these programs are available at Ohio State.)

 Why choose a career in the health professions?